ImbueNetwork/imbue_faucet/README.md

 1. Copy the .env.example file as .env
 2. Set all the .env vars in this file properly.
 Including your mnemonic key.
 3. Copy over the correct `type.json` for your chain onto `src/types/types.json`.
-You can overwrite the current file since this is for the OAX chain.
+This one is setup for the Imbue chain currently locally will be updated for testnet soon
 4. If you want to change the Help or Error Messages, you can open `app.js` and make these changes

 ## Run